The Birch--Swinnerton-Dyer exact formula for quadratic twists of elliptic curves: Introduction

 \begin{remark} Theorem \ref{ThmNonvanishing} can be applied to the family of quadratic twists of many elliptic curves $E/\BQ$.
 In particular, it can be applied to the following $E$ from Cremona's Tables \cite{Cremona1} with conductor $C < 100$: $11a1$, $14a1$, $19a1$, $20a1$, $26a1$, $27a1$, $34a1$, $35a1$, $36a1$, $37b1$, $38a1$, $38b1$, $44a1$, $46a1$, $49a1$, $50a1$, $50b1$, $51a1$, $52a1$, $54a1$, $54b1$, $56b1$, $66a1$, $66c1$, $67a1$, $69a1$, $73a1$, $75a1$, $75c1$, $76a1$, $77c1$, $80b1$, $84a1$, $84b1$, $89b1$, $92a1$, $94a1$, $99c1$, $99d1$. \end{remark}

-In a subsequent paper \cite{Shu} with Jie Shu, we will prove parallel results such that the family of quadratic twists of elliptic curves has a rational point of infinite order and then verify the $2$-part of the Birch and Swinnerton-Dyer conjecture for those curves by applying the results in this paper.
+The result for $E(\BQ)[2] \cong \BZ/2\BZ$ in Theorem \ref{ThmNonvanishing} has been applied in a recent paper \cite{Shu} with Shu, which shows parallel results such that the family of quadratic twists of elliptic curves has a rational point of infinite order and then verify the $2$-part of the Birch and Swinnerton-Dyer conjecture for those curves.
+For some recent results towards this direction, one can see a nice survey article by Li \cite{Li}.

-{Acknowledgments.} I would like to dedicate this paper to John Coates.
-I am very grateful to him for introducing this research topic to me, and thank him for his constant encouragement and very helpful comments and polishings while working on this paper.
+{\bf Acknowledgments.} This paper is dedicated to the cherished memory of my supervisor, John Coates, who passed away in 2022.
+I am very grateful to him for introducing this research topic to me and for inspiring my deep passion for the Birch--Swinnerton-Dyer conjecture.
+I sincerely thank him for his constant encouragement, insightful advice, and invaluable guidance, which greatly shaped my academic journey.
+Though his absence is deeply felt, his legacy continues to inspire my work and countless others who had the privilege of learning from him.